stiles/la-geography/docs/AVAILABLE_LAYERS.md

 ---

-## Comparison with Existing Script URLs
+## Comparison with existing script URLs

 Your `fetch_boundaries.py` currently uses these sources: